MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 DD: two-digit day, like 01, 02, 03, and 31.

-Basic syntax to insert date in MySQL table:
+Basic syntax to insert a date in a MySQL table:

 INSERT INTO table_name (column_name, column_date) VALUES ('DATE: Manual Date', '2008-7-04');